StarPlatinum69/Super-Tic-Tac-Toe/README.md

 Check Whether the CheckGame() METHOD recongizes whether CPU or the Player has won or not.

 Raka's Current Goal : Figuring out the PlayerClickButton method alongside Debottom.

+Notify me when all the checking/objectives is done.
+When notifying, give clear information on which button, text, method, keyword, line, has problems.